-(TORONTO, ON) — We are all aware of the whopping costs of a wedding.
-Last year’s averages, including engagement rings and honeymoons, tipped the scale at more than $31,000.
+We are all aware of the whopping costs of a wedding.
+Recent averages, including engagement rings and honeymoons, tipped the scale at more than $31,000.
 But it’s your special day, with your special someone, and some couples are able to justify the expense for a once-in-a-lifetime wedding experience.

 But what about the people standing to the left and right of the wedding couple?
 Wedding party members – those honoured, friends-for-life of the bride and groom, are not in for a cheap ride either.

-Between the dressing up, gifts, bachelor(ette) parties, flights and accommodation for out-of-towners, and dining out, American Express says the average wedding guest is planning to spend $670 this year, and members of the wedding party are usually on the hook for more.
+Between the dressing up, gifts, bachelor(ette) parties, flights and accommodation for out-of-towners, and dining out, American Express says the average wedding guest can plan to spend $670, and members of the wedding party are usually on the hook for more.

 Jeffrey Schwartz, executive director of Consolidated Credit Counseling Services of Canada, worries that many Canadians are risking their financial health to avoid saying “I don’t” to their friends.